-This is a two storey shop with in house painters selling only hand painted Azulejos, and it comes it all sizes !
-You can even commission them to draw whatever you want, but I’m not sure how much it will cost.
+This is a two storey shop with in house painters selling only hand painted Azulejos, and it comes in all sizes !
+You can see the artist painting in action, and we were told you can even commission them to draw whatever you want, although I’m not sure how much it will cost.

 A small magnet will cost you around 3 to 4 EUR.

 A 5″ X 5″ tile (only) costs about 8 to 10 EUR.